hanseldsouza3326/Capstone2025Dsouza_Fair-Transparent-Churn-Prediction/README.md

 ## 📌 Project Overview

-The **FAIRAI** project aims to bridge the gap between accurate churn prediction and responsible AI practices.
+The **FAIRAI** project aims to bridge the gap between accurate churn prediction, ethical and responsible practices.
 The solution introduces a hybrid AI system based on a Mixture of Experts (MoE) which integrates traditional models (Logistic Regression, Random Forest, MLP, SVM) through a gating network, and enhances them with specialist modules:

 - 🔄 Fairness Optimization using Disparate Impact
 - 🔍 Explainability using ELI5 and local feature attribution